 Indianapolis Attorneys for Auto Accidents Injuries

-Acting in Your Interests Following a Car Accident
+Acting in Your Interests Following a Car Accident Injury

 Of course, no one ever intends to be involved in a car accident and suffer injuries as a result of that accident.
 Those who find themselves in this situation must always remember to act in their own best interests because it is unlikely the insurance company will go out of their way to do so.
 This is the primary reason it is so important to contact an experienced car accident attorney as quickly as possible following an accident.
 Roadway accidents are much more common now, due in part to the greater number of vehicles on the road.
 Add to that the fact that in the United States we are always in a hurry and are frequently distracted while driving and you will find that car accident continue to rise, despite more and more safety features on newer cars.
 In fact, there are as many as six million car accidents each year, although some of them are relatively minor fender benders.
 About thirty-seven thousand people die in auto accidents every year, with another nearly 2.5 million sustaining moderate to severe injuries.
 There are several issues you must deal with following your accident, and each of these is vitally important—both to your health and to your future recovery of expenses and damages.
-Having a knowledgeable Cohen & Malad, LLP car accident attorney helping you every step of the way can make a tremendous difference in the outcome.
+Having the knowledgeable Cohen & Malad, LLP car accident attorneys helping you every step of the way can make a tremendous difference in the outcome.

 Distracted Driving—the Fastest-Growing Cause of Auto Accidents